 210 | 62% | 33% | 4% |

 As you can see, time does make a difference.
 If we only look at what happened just after getting out of the hospital, I would say Herd One had the most treatment success.
-However, over time Herd Two was more successful because they did the better job of keeping the Hospital cows in the herd.
+However, Herd Two achieved greater long-term success because they did a better job of keeping the Hospital cows in the herd.
+This demonstrates the critical role of dairy cow health management and using data to evaluate both short and long-term outcomes.

 LR | 3/20/2020 | Enterococcus sp. (including faecalis and faecium) (27.5 Ct) |